-Cedar Valley Nature Trail: Designated as part of the American Discovery Trail in the 1990s and the Great American Rail Trail in 2019, the Cedar Valley Nature Trail (CVNT) represents the first rail to trail conversion in the state of

-Iowa.
-Opened in 1982, this 52mile trail provides nonmotorized recreation between the Waterloo/Cedar Falls and Cedar Rapids metropolitan areas; 26 miles of the CVNT are owned and maintained by Black Hawk County Conservation, of which 21 miles are within Black Hawk County.
+Cedar Valley Nature Trail: Designated as part of the American Discovery Trail in the 1990s and the Great American Rail Trail in 2019, the Cedar Valley Nature Trail (CVNT) represents the first rail to trail conversion in the state of Iowa.
+Opened in 1982, this 52-mile trail provides non-motorized recreation between the Waterloo/Cedar Falls and Cedar Rapids metropolitan areas; 26 miles of the CVNT are owned and maintained by Black Hawk County Conservation, of which 21 miles are within Black Hawk County.
 The CVNT features two large bridges over the Cedar River, both of which were destroyed in the floods of 2008.
 Utilizing multiple funding sources, the Evansdale Trail Bridge was reconstructed in the summer of 2011, and the McFarlane Park Trail Bridge was reconstructed in the spring of 2013.
-The trail is hard surfaced with the last 9 miles being paved in 2024.
+The trail is hard-surfaced from Evansdale to McFarlane Park just outside of La Porte City.
+The remainder of the trail in Black Hawk County is surfaced with compacted limestone aggregate.
+Black Hawk County Conservation is actively seeking funds to pave the remaining portion of the Cedar Valley Nature Trail within its jurisdiction.